Skip to article frontmatterSkip to article content

 Rigid bodies

-In other words, it has no flexibility and the motion of the entire body can be prescribed by its position and orientation with respect to a given reference frame.
+In other words, the object has no flexibility and the motion of the entire body can be prescribed by its position and orientation with respect to a given reference frame.

 Reference frames

 Positions/translations and orientations/rotations of objects are always defined with respect to a reference frame.
 Reference frames can be attached to rigid bodies or at fixed locations in space.
-The neutral reference frame has the following notation
+Reference frames are usually defined in such way to make the mathematical derivations simpler.

 F.\mathcal{F}.

-Unless otherwise stated, a given position/orientation/pose is given with respect to that frame.
+Unless otherwise stated, a given position/orientation/pose is given with respect to the World frame.
 When other frames are needed we usually rely on notations such as

 F,F\mathcal{F}',\mathcal{F}''